 - Fellow, American College of Sports Medicine (2020)

-Dr. Kline is an editorial board member of four journals: (1) Journal of Activity, Sedentary and Sleep Behaviors; (2) Mental Health and Physical Activity; (3) Sleep; and (4) Sleep Health.
-He also currently serves on the Behavior Change Committee for the American Heart Association.
+Dr. Kline is an editorial board member of three journals: (1) Journal of Activity, Sedentary and Sleep Behaviors; (2) Mental Health and Physical Activity; and (3) Sleep.
+He also currently serves on the Sleep Health Committee for the American Heart Association.